 The Author is the sole owner of the Rights which are transferred to the Company hereunder.
 If and to the extent the Author has incorporated third parties in the making, development and/or creation of Company Works, the Author has full power and all the rights to effect the assignment and give the licenses to the Company hereunder;

-Company Works created or delivered by the Author does not include any pre-existing software, technology or other Intellectual Property Rights or otherwise infringe any rights of a third party, except to the extent the pre-existing Intellectual Property Rights have been included in the Company Works with the explicit prior written consent of the Company.
+The Company Works created or delivered by the Author do not include any pre-existing software, technology or other Intellectual Property Rights or otherwise infringe any rights of a third party, except to the extent the pre-existing Intellectual Property Rights have been included in the Company Works with the explicit prior written consent of the Company.

 FINAL PROVISIONS